Machinery CE Marking, UKCA Marking and PUWER

 • deciding what to include and compiling technical files

-• representing machinery as the responsible economic operator in the EU and UK through our sister company Authorised Rep Compliance Ltd.
+• provide European Authorized Representative Services representing machinery as the responsible economic operator in the EU and UK through our sister company Authorised Rep Compliance Ltd.

-The Machinery Directive sets out a single set of rules that machinery must comply with to be placed on the market, used and moved freely in the EU.
+The Machinery Directive (now known as the Machinery Regulation) sets out a single set of rules that machinery must comply with to be placed on the market, used and moved freely in the EU.
 It continues to apply in the Great Britain because the EU Withdrawal Act retained The Supply of Machinery (Safety) Regulations 2008 as UK domestic legislation when the UK left the EU.

 The Machinery Directive is the largest CE marking directive in terms of the number of types, variety and value of products, as well as the number of manufacturers affected.